 Miki Mori

-He is mainly responsible for displays planning and business planning in the creation of cultural facilities.
-In 2005, he transferred to a department responsible for the operation of public facilities, where he is mainly involved in museum operation planning.
-In 2022, he transferred to the Public-Private Partnership Project Development Department of the Business Production Headquarters, expanding his area of involvement.
+I primarily handled displays and business planning for the development of cultural facilities.
+In 2005, I moved to a department responsible for the operation of public facilities, mainly involved in museum operation planning.
+In 2022, I moved to the Public-Private Partnership Project Development Department of the Business Produce Headquarters, expanding the scope of my work.

 PAGE TOP